epam/badgerdoc/search/README.md

 * If you are using Windows, run makefile command `make test-windows`

-7) To run app locally without building Docker image use `uvicorn app.main:app --host 127.0.0.1 --port 8080`
+8) To run app locally without building Docker image use `uvicorn app.main:app --host 127.0.0.1 --port 8080`

-8) Project may need some dependencies from artifactory base image specified in Dockerfile.
+9Project may need some dependencies from artifactory base image specified in Dockerfile.

 To run app locally you should install such dependencies from `back-end/python_base/` repo directory via `pip`
 Dependencies should be installed from `back-end` dir